 There Is Strong Demand for New Teachers

 The job market for teachers is looking rather good these days.
 According to the National Center for Education Statistics, new teachers now have more available positions than available teachers.
 That means that if you’re considering a career in teaching, now is a great time to begin your search.
+If you’d like, you can even enlist the assistance of an education recruiter to fast-track your job search.

 Teaching is one of the most in-demand professions-and for a good reason.
 In America today, there is a chronic teacher shortage, and the situation will likely worsen.
 Unfortunately, for many students, this shortage means schools are struggling to keep class sizes down or hire enough teachers to give students the individual attention they need to succeed.